alex-seville/blanket/docs/intermediate_node.md

 2. Add the following to top of your test runner file:

+    ```
-    `var blanket = require("blanket"); blanket.options("filter", "/source/");`
+    var blanket = require("blanket")({
+       /* options are passed as an argument object to the require statement */
+       "pattern": "/source/"
+       });
+    ```

     ... where `/source/` matches partially or fully the directory where the source files to be instrumented are stored.
     You can also provide an array of regular expression.

-3. Omitting the second line will default to "src".
+3. Omitting the object argument will default to "src".
 Additionally, any value provided there will override values set in the package.json file.

 4. Since we've explicit referenced blanket we don't need to require it in the mocha command.